 Eating disorders... one of those things no midshipmen likes to hear or talk about.
 However, sometimes midshipmen come to USNA with disordered eating attitudes and behaviors and sometimes these attitudes and behaviors develop and/or worsen during their time here at the Academy.

 First off, there's a difference between disordered eating and an eating disorder:

 Once started, disordered eating behaviors may become self-perpetuating and progress into a full blown eating disorder.
-Dieting, bingeing, and purging help some people cope with painful emotions and feel as if they are in control of their lives.
+Dieting, bingeing, and purging help some people cope with stress or difficult emotions and help them feel as if they are in control of their lives.
 However, these behaviors undermine physical health, self-esteem, and a sense of competence and control.So, what is disordered eating?

-Disordered eating becomes an Eating Disorder when there is a “persistent disturbance of eating behavior or behavior intended to control weight, which significantly impairs physical health or psychosocial functioning”.
-Anorexia nervosa and Bulimia nervosa are the most commonly known eating disorders.
+Disordered eating becomes an Eating Disorder when there is a persistent disturbance of eating behavior or behavior intended to control weight, which significantly impairs physical health or psychosocial functioning.
+Anorexia Nervosa and Bulimia Nervosa are the most commonly known eating disorders.

-Untreated, eating disorders can be progressive and, in some extreme instances, life threatening.
+Untreated eating disorders can be progressive and, in some extreme instances, life threatening.
 It is important for those experiencing a pattern of disordered eating symptoms to seek specialized professional help offered at the Midshipman Development Center as soon as possible.

 |The Facts||Seeing It||Prevention and Treatment|